-Currency Minimum amount investment Subscription fee Management fee Annual remunera- tion Distribution

-EUR none none up to 1.250 % of the

-fund assets annually (A) or
+Currency Minimum investment Management fee Distributio amount Annual remunera EUR none up to 1.500 % of the annually (A) or fund assets none

-none

 Tranche RZ

 No distribution fee will be paid out as part of the management fee for this unit class.
 Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.